rackerlabs/support-how-to/content/cloud-sites/optimize-your-website-on-cloud-sites.md

 #### Planning for high traffic

-**If you are expecting an increase in traffic to your website, create a Support ticket for your site with the following subject line: Expected High Traffic *websiteName***.
+**Note:** If you are expecting an increase in traffic to your website, create a Support ticket for your site with the following subject line: Expected High Traffic *websiteName*.

 In the ticket, provide information about the amount of expected traffic and the date that you expect the traffic to begin to increase by